Google Pixel 5 release date, price, news and features

 The Google Pixel 5 costs $699 / £599 / AU$1,079.
 Google has confirmed that the phone is coming to the US, UK and Australia, and you can pre-order it now directly from Google's web store.

-The Google Pixel 5 will be available in the US on October 15.
-An exact release date for other markets has yet to be revealed, but when we tried to purchase one from the UK Google Store we were told we would get it on October 16.
+The Google Pixel 5 will be available in the US and UK on October 15.
+An exact release date for other markets has yet to be revealed.

 Google Pixel 5 design and display